American Pie Presents: The Book of Love

 American Pie Presents: The Book of Love is a 2009 American sex comedy film directed by John Putch.
 It is the fourth installment in the American Pie Presents film series, a spin-off of the American Pie franchise.
-The film stars Bug Hall, Brandon Hardesty, Kevin M. Horton, Beth Behrs, Jennifer Holland, John Patrick Jordan, Rosanna Arquette, and Eugene Levy.
-This was Sherman Hemsley's final film appearance before his death on July 24, 2012.
+The film stars Bug Hall, Brandon Hardesty, Kevin M. Horton, Beth Behrs, Jennifer Holland, John Patrick Jordan, Rosanna Arquette, and Eugene Levy, and centers around three high school virgins who find the infamous Book of Love and try to use it to have sex.

 The film was released direct-to-DVD in the United States on December 22, 2009, by Universal Studios Home Entertainment.
 It grossed $5.2 million in DVD sales.
+This was Sherman Hemsley's final film appearance before his death on July 24, 2012.